ysomad/outline-bot/README.md

 - TG_VERBOSE - debug mode for telegram api

 # Dependencies

+## Development
 - pplog (human-readable json logs in terminal)
+- goose (migrations)
 - FiloSottile/musl-cross/musl-cross (for cross compilation from arm to linux amd64)
+- gcc

+## Remote host
 - gcc, musl (for sqlite, musl for crosscompile from macos)
-- goose (migrations)